What to Eat—and What to Skip—When It Comes to Takeout Food

 Pita & Hummus

 Hummus has become one of the hot health foods of the last few years, and for good reason.
 Made from chickpeas, ground sesame seeds, and olive oil, hummus is packed with fiber, protein, and healthy fats.
-But a large pita can run you 165 calories, and just because it feels foreign doesn't make it anything more than plain empty carbs.
+But a large pita can run you 165 calories of just plain empty carbs.
 Ask for a side of veggie sticks along with your pita to keep calories to a minimum.

 Falafel & Kibbeh

 Have a falafel, just don't have too many: The dish is essentially a ball of ground chickpeas that's then deep-fried.
 Each 2-inch falafel ball is about 60 calories and 3 grams of fat so if you down five or six of them you'll have consumed over 300 calories before you even dig into your meal.

 Babaganoush is a tasty, creamy eggplant dip that looks like it contains mayo, but it actually gets its rich texture from a mixture eggplants, tahini, and olive oil—one of the best fats for weight loss.
 We've giving it the green light.

 This spiced, marinated meat is often a fattier cut of lamb, beef, veal or chicken that's further marinated in more fat.
 Thanks to its less-than-healthy cooking method, shawarmas typically run in the 600-calorie neighborhood, once you've added in the pita and sauces.
 Skip it to maintain your toned flat stomach.